 Costs related to environmental remediation are charged to expense.
 Other environmental costs are also charged to expense unless they increase the value of the property and/or provide future economic benefits, in which event the costs are capitalized.
 Environmental liabilities, if any, are recognized when the expenditure is considered probable and the amount can be reasonably estimated.
-The Company did not have any environmental liabilities as of December 31, 2016 or 2015, respectively.
+The Company did not recognize any environmental liabilities as of December 31, 2017 or 2016, respectively.